Course Launches September 1st, 2020.

 11.4 Assessment and conclusions

-Emad El-Saghir earned his Bachelor's degree in electronics and communications engineering in 1992 from Ain-Shams University in Cairo.
-After working in the Middle East for several years, he left to Germany and earned his Master's degree in Acoustics from Dresden University of Technology in 2003.
+Emad El-Saghirearned his Bachelor's degree in electronics and communications engineering in 1992 from Ain-Shams University in Cairo.
+After working in the Middle East for several years, he left for Germany and earned his Master's degree in Acoustics from Dresden University of Technology in 2003.

 Emad possesses an experience of more than 20 years in the industries of room-, electro-acoustics and sound reinforcement systems.
 He has been participating over these years in numerous projects in the Middle East and Europe including, among others, performing arts venues, landmark worship houses, stadia, universities, airports and museums.